IG – Comprehensive Market Access with Reliable Execution

 Interactive Brokers is renowned for extremely low commissions and tight spreads.
 Futures trading is cost-effective, especially for high-volume traders.
 While fees are minimal, beginners may find account requirements and occasional inactivity charges less appealing.

-IBKR’s Trader Workstation is one of the most advanced platforms available, with deep analytics, algorithmic trading, and customizable dashboards.
+IBKR’s Trader Workstation is one of the most advanced platforms available, with deep analytics, algorithmic trading, and customisable dashboards.
 It also supports mobile and web trading.
 The extensive tools suit professionals but require time to master effectively.

 Yes.
 Interactive Brokers is FCA-regulated in the UK and highly trusted worldwide.
 It is considered one of the safest brokers, with strong compliance, risk management, and a robust long-standing track record for professional futures trading.